Urlamee/the-dashboard/developer.md

   - The terminal bar displays: `Time · Date · Last push: TimeAgo · @AuthorName`
   - Footer displays copyright on first line, version number on second line: `v1.[commits]-[hash]`

+---

+### 🔧 Technical Improvements Made

+#### Supabase Sync Fixes ✅
+- **Problem:** New todos were saved locally but not appearing in Supabase
+- **Solution:** Fixed sync logic to properly update existing todos and insert new ones
+- **How it works now:**
+  - Updates existing todos instead of trying to re-insert them
+  - Only deletes todos that were actually removed
+  - Handles errors gracefully with clear console messages
+  - Uses smart "upsert" (update or insert) to avoid duplicates

+#### Error Handling ✅
+- Added detailed console logging for debugging
+- Clear success/error messages with emoji indicators
+- Automatic fallback to localStorage if cloud fails
+- Test function to verify Supabase connection

+---

+### 📋 Remaining Tasks

+#### Immediate Fixes Needed
+- [ ] **Test on multiple devices** - Verify todos sync across phones/tablets/computers
+- [ ] **Handle offline mode** - Store changes locally and sync when connection returns
+- [ ] **Optimize sync performance** - Currently syncs all todos, could batch large updates

+#### Cloud Storage Enhancements
+- [ ] **User authentication** - Add login so each user has their own todos
+- [ ] **Conflict resolution** - Handle when same todo is edited on two devices
+- [ ] **Sync status indicator** - Show user when last sync happened
+- [ ] **Backup/export** - Allow users to download their todos as JSON

 #### Task Rollout Feature
 - Implement expandable tasks with note/details option